churchinsmyrna/R/Event-Documentation:-"Plan-B-by-Gilead-Sciences".md

 ### Ultimate Outcome:

-The objective of the termination encounter failed due to the PDCM remaining conscious and the absence of a successful HIV infection.
+The objectives of the encounter (multiple elimination attempts through arrest or physical elimination) failed due to interventions by the Creator.